Pre-Medical Advising Notes

 In addition to the above clinical areas, it is also possible to become a research scientist in any of the life sciences or health fields.
 This can be done in conjunction clinical programs (e.g., many medical schools offer a combined M.D.-Ph.D. program, called the Medical Scientist Training Program) or as a pure research program leading to a M.S. or Ph.D. degree.
 The entrance requirements are as varied as the programs, so careful planning is a must.

-- Pre-medical Advisory Committee members: C. Fictorie (chair), T. Jelsma, C. De Jong, and D. Stoub are willing to provide advice and assistance wherever possible.
-Dr. Fictorie is most acquainted with pre-medical issues and holds copies of the MSAR and CIB books.
+- Pre-medical Advisory Committee members: C. Fictorie (chair), T. Jelsma, and R. Eppinga are willing to provide advice and assistance wherever possible.
+Dr. Fictorie is most acquainted with pre-medical issues.

 - The library has on reserve several MCAT preparation books.

-- The links page has links to a number of web resourses, including college information, MCAT information and advice, and the like.
+- The links page has links to a number of web resources, including college information, MCAT information and advice, and the like.